-To enhance accessibility, the notice for the Company's ASM, complete with a quick response (QR) code to the Definitive Information Statements, is published in two widely circulated newspapers not less than 21 days before the meeting.
+To enhance accessibility, notices for the Company's ASM, complete with quick response (QR) codes to the Definitive Information Statements, are published in two widely circulated newspapers not less than 21 days before the meetings.

 The commitment to shareholder engagement is evident in the conduct of stockholder meetings, with notices provided not less than 28 days from the date of the meeting, containing all agenda items for discussion.
 The rationale of agenda items which are submitted to the shareholders for their approval are included in the notices to shareholders' meetings.